The Victor New Records for JANUARY 1919

 Early records often closely followed the release of new sheet music from musicals and popular songs of the day.
 The first record on the Victor New Records list for January 1919 is a good example with its "I Can Always Find Sunshine in the Y.M.C.A." from Irving Berlin's 1918 musical review "Yip-Yip-Yaphank."

-Select the Sheet Music and listen to its Victor Record released in January 1919.
+Select the Sheet Music, listen to its Victor Record and view additional song-related ephemera

 Other January 1919 Phonograph Connections